-- Place all herbs, menthol crystals and fresh ginger (if using) in a pint size glass mason jar.
+- Place all the herbs, menthol crystals, and fresh ginger if using in a pint size glass mason jar.

-- Add the witch hazel or rubbing alcohol and make sure that all herbs are covered.
+- Add the witch hazel or rubbing alcohol and make sure that all the herbs are covered.

 - Let the mixture sit for at least 4 weeks (8 is preferable).

 - Strain out the herbs and store the finished liniment in a spray bottle for easy use.
 If you don’t have a spray bottle, store in any glass bottle or jar and use a cotton ball or gauze pad for easy application.
 Use as needed for sore muscles.